Vaguery/pushforth-ruby/README.md

                         [2]
 ~~~

-The interpreter I've written here has a proxy `#step` method which calls `eval` on the interpreter stack one step at a time until it's done.
+The interpreter I've written here has a proxy `#step` method which applies `:eval` on the interpreter stack one step at a time until it's done.
 The `:eval` instruction does its thing on any _arbitrary_ list of tokens, and as a result it can also occur within `push-forth` source code.
 See below.

 ## Instructions